Another Arctic Blast in the East; Eastern U.S. Winter Storm

 Sunday Night

 Variable winds 5 kt or less.
-Snow likely.
+A chance of snow.
 Waves around 1 ft.

 *Notices: